 For out-of-area students, click here for the online version and follow steps 1-5.

 IMPORTANT!
 On step 4 on the online version and in the workshop on campus, you will asked to schedule an appointment to meet with an advisor.
 We have an advisor specific to our student-athletes.
-Please schedule an appointment with Shannon Bell.
-Send an email to schedule: firstname.lastname@example.org
+Once you have completed your Accuplacer, SOAR, and have put together a class schedule plan (see the next tab in this list), send an email to email@example.com to schedule an appointment.

 Once you have completed SOAR and the Accuplacer, you must schedule an appointment with Athletic Academic Advisor, Shannon Bell.
 If you have not done so already, please email her for an appointment: firstname.lastname@example.org.
 These appointments can occur face-to-face or via phone.